dias-dio/CES/README.md

 **CES** is a computational framework and interactive web application for quantifying compound activity in multicellular co-culture systems.

-It integrates potency and efficacy into a single interpretable score, separating general compound toxicity from true interaction-dependent modulation.
+It integrates cumulative activity and efficacy into a single interpretable score, separating general compound toxicity from true interaction-dependent modulation.
 CES supports diverse experimental setups, including cancer immunotherapy drug screening and host-pathogen antiviral assays.

 ---